- Jun 27, 2006

 - End to end security from chip to cloud is more critical than ever before: Rapid digitization means almost everything has gone online.
 Organizations need their data and workflows to be secure to enable remote and hybrid work.
 Devices need end to end security features to enable the productivity needed to maintain business continuity.

 Surface Pro 7+ for Business – Purpose-built for business and education customersWhen we first introduced Surface Pro, we wanted to challenge the concept that people should not have to choose between the portability and convenience of a tablet and the power and productivity of a traditional laptop.
 In the last seven years, Surface Pro has become known for its versatility, power and performance, brilliant touch screen, pen capabilities and great battery life.
 It is by far our most widely adopted Surface device across business and education customers.
+We continue to be inspired by our customers and their use of Surface – like two long time Surface Pro customers: Gaumard Scientific, which is deploying Surface Pro devices to hospitals and remote locations for patient training simulations, and Black-owned destination wear and fashion brand Bohn Jsell, which uses Surface Pro’s pen and inking capabilities to design clothing and face masks.

 Surface Hub 2S 85” begins shipping broadly this monthAs organizations plan for a hybrid return to work, many are recognizing the importance of large screen, collaborative devices like Surface Hub.
 Today, we’re excited to share that Surface Hub 2S 85” will begin shipping to business and education customers broadly in select markets later this month.